Data Synchronization

 Sync across regions using S3 Gateway

-When transferring a large amount of small files across different regions via FUSE mount points, clients will inevitably talk to the metadata service in the opposite region via public internet (or dedicated network connection with limited bandwidth).
+When transferring a large number of small files across different regions via FUSE mount points, clients will inevitably talk to the metadata service in the opposite region via the public internet (or dedicated network connection with limited bandwidth).
 In such cases, metadata latency can become the bottleneck of the data transfer:

 Read S3 Gateway to learn its deployment and use.